 The band under Blanchard marched at the football games in the fall semester and performed as a symphonic band for the rest of the year.
 Beginning with 36 players in spring 1938, the symphonic band grew to 56 players in spring 1940.
 In February 1939 and again in February 1940 Blanchard organized the Pomona College Invitational Symphonic Band Conferences, bringing to campus nearly 100 players from 19 California colleges and universities to perform under the direction of Edwin Franko Goldman and Herbert L. Clarke.
 However, with the coming of World War II the number of players at Pomona declined, and when the classes of 1943 and 1944 graduated early in February 1943, the band ceased to function.

-At the end of the War, Blanchard was appointed College Organist, having acted in that capacity since Prof. Joseph Clokey’s departure in 1939, and felt unable to resume the direction of the band.
+Blanchard had been appointed College Organist following Prof. Joseph Clokey’s departure in 1939, and because of the added workload felt unable to resume the direction of the Band when it started up again after the end of the War in 1945.
 The ensemble was conducted successively by John Elmore ’49, Carl Arnold ’38 and Laurel Simpson ’47.
 The latter may have presented concerts in the spring semesters of 1948-1951 but only the programs from 1949 and 1950 have survived.

 William F. Russell arrived at Pomona in fall of 1951 to direct the Pomona College Choir and Glee Clubs.
 Since he had conducted an Army Division Band during the War, he was also given charge of the Pomona College Band.
 Russell continued the tradition of having a marching band to play for the football games in the fall semester – Pomona was a local small-college football power in these years – and a concert band in the spring semester whenever there was sufficient instrumentation.
 He also often drew upon members of the band to accompany the Pomona College Choir in the annual Christmas Concerts and on other occasions.